 With roots as a Depression-era sawmill, Roseburg Forest

-Products has branched out as a diverse producer of
+Products has branched out as a diverse producer and marketer of

 wood products.
-Formed in 1936, the company produces specialty panels (melamine,
+Formed in 1936, the company produces specialty

-(joists, beams, and rimboards), and plywood products
+wood products (joists, beams, and rimboards), and plywood products

 such as siding and concrete forming.
-Its products are available through dealers,
+Its products are available

-California and southern Oregon.
+and Oregon.
 Heirs of philanthropist Kenneth Ford, who established

-the Ford Family Foundation, own and
+the Ford Family Foundation, own and lead the company.

-Based in Oregon, Roseburg boasts operations in half a dozen
+Based in Dillard, Oregon, Roseburg has a regional office in

-states.
-Its timberland is in southern Oregon and California.
+Louisiana.
+It owns timberland in southern Oregon and

 Sales and Marketing